-- You can view the created gates of message in the Message specification dialog box.
+- You can view the created gates of message in the Message Specification window.
 In the Send Event list box you may see formal gate and the Receive Event lists the actual gate. - The Gate uses text from the message as an identification name.
 For example, a message name or a message operation.